 If you think European manufacturers have an edge in luxury, you've never seen the Executive Class package for the Lexus LS.
 The right-rear seat reclines, there's vibrating and shiatsu massage, a Blu-ray entertainment system and a wood-trimmed console table, making it as luxurious as anything you'd find in a European sedan.

 Under the Hood

-All LS 460 models are powered by a time-tested 4.6-liter V8, while shifting duties are still handled by the 8-speed automatic transmission that debuted in 2007.
-Rear-wheel drive (RWD) is standard on LS 460 models, with all-wheel drive (AWD) available as a $3,000 option.
-In the LS 600h L, propulsion is generated by the combined efforts of a 5.0-liter V8, a pair of electric motor/generators, a nickel-metal hydride battery, a continuously variable transmission and a full-time AWD system.
+The 2015 Lexus LS 460 offers a 386-horsepower 4.6-liter V8, routing that power through an 8-speed automatic transmission to the rear wheels (RWD).
+All-wheel drive (AWD) is available, but horsepower drops to 360.
+The top-of-the-line Lexus LS 600h L uses a 5.0-liter V8 combined with a pair of electric motor/generators, a nickel-metal hydride battery, a continuously variable transmission and a full-time AWD system.
 All that technology allows the hybrid LS to accelerate as quickly as its non-hybrid counterparts while giving it a 3-mpg advantage in city driving.
-As you may have guessed, every Lexus LS requires premium fuel.
+It should come as no surprise that these premium cars require premium fuel, too.

 386 horsepower @ 6,400 rpm